jkraybill/workers-and-resources-productivity-mod/README.md

-# workers-and-resources-insane-mode
+# Productivity mod for Workers & Resources: Soviet Republic
-Scenario creation mod for the game "Workers &amp; Resources: Soviet Republic".
+A scenario creation mod for the game "Workers &amp; Resources: Soviet Republic".
 It creates a unique set of economics for every new game by changing building production rates and costs.

-In its base confiuration, makes the game harder but more varied than in the base game.
-The script can also be used to make the game easier or generate challenging economic situations.
+In its base confiuration, it makes the game harder but more varied.
+The script can also be used to make the game easier or generate extremely challenging economic situations.

 # Overview